-Ref Standard Producer Guidance 4.1 HACCP 8 Temporary/intake stores must be suitable.
-Suitable stores must: Be rainproof with a roof Have a clean floor with solid construction All temporary stores must be emptied by 31 October.
+Ref Standard Requirements 4.1 HACCP 8 Temporary/intake stores must be suitable.
+Suitable stores must: • Be rainproof with a roof • Have a clean floor with solid construction • All temporary stores must be emptied by 31 October.
 External storage is not permitted, other than in exceptional circumstances on a concrete pad prior to drying.
-Growers must inform SQC is they plan to do this.
+Growers must inform SQC if they plan to do this.
 A derogation may be granted at the Certification Body's discretion where crops may need to be retained in a temporary store after 31 October.
 It is the grower's responsibility to seek this derogation.
 4.2 HACCP 11 Long term storage must be suitable.
 Suitable stores must: Be fully waterproof Have walls Have floors of solid construction Have properly fitted doors.
 4.3 HACCP 11 Oilseed rape must not be stored on a bituminous (tarmac) floor.
 Bituminous materials must be avoided in oilseed storage areas, as they can impart toxic aromatic chemicals (PAHs) tainting the seed.
 Prevent oilseed rape encountering tarmac/bituminous painted surfaces.

-Ref Standard Producer Guidance 4.4 HACCP 8, 11 & 12 Growers must avoid all potential glass or hard plastic contamination and provide records of checks.
+Ref Standard Requirements 4.4 HACCP 8, 11 & 12 Growers must avoid all potential glass or hard plastic contamination and provide records of checks.
 All glass fitments must be protected to prevent broken glass contaminating crops.
 A recording system must be in place and must include: • Vehicle glass and mirrors • Grain store light fittings • Skylights • Any lightbulbs or lamps that may be near any crops at any time.
 If broken glass or hard plastic is found, this must be swept away, and any contaminated grain segregated.
 This must also be recorded.
 4.5 HACCP 8 Pre-harvest hygiene must be undertaken and recorded.
-The following must be pest and insect free:
+The following must be pest and insect free: • All stores (including temporary) • Reception pits • Driers • Cleaners • Conveyors.
+This must be accurately recorded.
+Insect bait bags must be used to demonstrate effective management and they must be removed before grain is stored.
+All stores must be treated as follows: • Clean store • Remove all sweepings • Disinfect where appropriate • Use insect bait bags for infestations • If evidence of infestation, use appropriate fumigant to control • Repeat if necessary to achieve control.

-Ref Standard Producer Guidance 4.6 HACCP 8 Livestock housing that is used as storage must be cleaned appropriately.
-All storage that has previously housed livestock must: Have walls and floors cleaned, with the use of a pressure hose All walls and floors must be disinfected with a food grade disinfectant If insecticides are used, the following must be recorded: • Date of application • Reason for treatment • Application rate • Dilution rate as applicable.
-4.7 HACCP 8, 9 & Regular maintenance must be carried out on grain driers and records kept.
+Ref Standard Requirements 4.6 HACCP 8 Livestock housing that is used as storage must be cleaned appropriately.
+All storage that has previously housed livestock must: • Have walls and floors cleaned, with the use of a pressure hose • All walls and floors must be disinfected with a food grade disinfectant.
+This must be accurately recorded.
+If insecticides are used, the following must be recorded: • Date of application • Reason for treatment • Application rate • Dilution rate as applicable.
+4.7 HACCP 8, 9 & 10 Regular maintenance must be carried out on grain driers and records kept.
 During drying, every effort must be made to avoid contaminating grain with fuel or the products of combustion.
-4.8 HACCP 1, 7, 8 & 11 All crop handling equipment must be checked and cleaned preharvest and records kept.
+4.8 HACCP 1, 7, 8 & 11 All crop handling equipment must be checked and cleaned pre-harvest and records kept.
 All handling equipment must be maintained before harvest to ensure there are no fuel or oil leaks.
 A record of this maintenance must be kept.
-All trailers, loading buckets, combines and tarpaulins used to cover grain during transit must be cleaned thoroughly and a record kept.
-4.9 Revised HACCP 8 Moisture meters and temperature probes must be calibrated annually.
+All loading buckets, combines and tarpaulins used to cover grain during transit must be cleaned thoroughly and a record kept.
+4.9 HACCP 8 Moisture meters and temperature probes must be calibrated annually.
 Growers can either choose to calibrate their moisture meter by: Using a standard sample Using a dedicated moisture meter clinic.
 A record of this must be kept.